-We’ll focus on this in terms of image making and media.
+We’ll focus on this in terms of visual facilitating and media.
 When we talk about diversity in images, questions may arise in terms of WHO is being shown, HOW they are shown, and WHAT is the impact of those depictions.

 How those questions are answered affects everything from how we interact with each other, to how we understand ourselves.

-These issues have a big impact on the engagements we support as graphic recorders; for instance, how well brainstorm and strategy sessions inside a company are conducted, and how successful they can be when all of the available input and ideas are on the floor.
+These issues have a big impact on the engagements we support as graphic recorders; for instance, how well brainstorm and strategy sessions inside a company are conducted, and how successful a company meeting be when all of the available input and ideas are on the floor.